dbucher1234/openfe-fep-aws/example/README.md

 Toluene (lig_B) is predicted to bind ~0.2 kcal mol⁻¹ more tightly than benzene (lig_A).
 Aniline (lig_D) is the weakest of the set by this calculation, in agreement with experiments.

 That said, none of the compounds stands out — which also aligns with experimental data.
 In a real drug discovery setting, you’d typically look for compounds predicted to be >1 kcal mol⁻¹ better before prioritizing synthesis.
-Promising hits would then be confirmed with additional sampling and repeat FEP runs.
+Promising hits could be confirmed before synthesis with additional sampling and repeat FEP runs.